openthread/ot-docs/site/en/guides/commissioner/build.md

 Commissioner and Border Agent.
 To connect to a Non-CCM Thread network, update `PSKc` in `non-ccm-config.json`.

-> Note: If you changed the default installation directory, you'll need to update `"ThreadSMRoot" : "/usr/local/etc/commissioner"`.

 ## Commission a joiner

 To use OT Commissioner to commission a joiner, refer to [External